-Welcome to the Channel Island Airspace VFR Flight Planning Guide and Online PPR Reservation System.
+Welcome to the Channel Islands Airspace VFR Flight Planning Guide.

-This guide has been put together in order to provide a readily available resource of simple plain text briefing material for the assistance of pilots wishing to operate in the Channel Island CTR and associated CTAs.
+This guide has been put together in order to provide a readily available resource of simple briefing material for the assistance of pilots wishing to operate in the Channel Islands Control Zone (CTR) and associated Channel Islands Control Areas (CTAs).
 They are provided for guidance purposes only.
-The author has produced these purely for the assistance of other pilots and cannot guarantee or provide assurances as to continued accuracy, reliability of data or any omissions contained herein.
+The author has produced these purely for the assistance of other pilots and cannot guarantee or provide assurances as to continued accuracy, reliability of data or any omissions contained therein.

 Flying in Channel Island Airspace

-So you are planning a trip to Jersey, Guernsey or Alderney and as such will require access into Channel Island Airspace.
+So, you are planning a trip to Jersey, Guernsey or Alderney and as such will require access into Channel Islands Airspace.

 The chances are you may have looked at your chart and promptly come to the conclusion that it may be a little more complex than the flying you normally undertake.
 Not only will you be navigating over large stretches of open water but you will also need to talk to someone!